 A structured Perceptual Motor Program is implemented at Woodbridge PS to teach students key gross motor skills (large muscles) including balance, co-ordination, strength, motor planning, bilaterality and crossing the midline.

-Students engage in an obstacle course each morning - climbing, kicking, jumping, hopping, crawling, throwing, catching, rolling etc. - to develop these skills.
+Students regularly engage in an obstacle course - climbing, kicking, jumping, hopping, crawling, throwing, catching, rolling etc. - to develop these skills.
 Structured and free play also provide opportunities for skill development.

 Health and Socio-Emotional Skills

 Getting along, confidence, persistence, resilience and organisation are taught to students through modelling, conferencing, role play, games, play and explicit activities to develop their socio-emotional skills.